udacity/create-your-own-adventure/english/132-days-ago/132-days-ago.md

 Or, you could [eat a juicy steak](../rib-eye/rib-eye.md)

-Was when the world ended [mom and dad stayed behind](../space-travel/space-travel.md)
+Was the day the world ended [mom and dad stayed behind](../space-travel/space-travel.md)

 Maybe even a [fart] (../eat-farts/eat-farts.md)or two?